waynecarter/couchbase-lite-tester/README.md

 A simple testing framework for cross-platform functional testing of libraries.
 Couchbase Lite is one example.

 The framework consistes of a `Client` and `Server`.
-A `Client` is written once in the programming or scripting language of choice and is used by tests to invoke operations on the Library hosted by the `Server`.
+A `Client` is written once in the programming or scripting language of choice and is used by tests to invoke operations on the Library hosted by a `Server`.
 A `Server` is written for every platform that needs to be tested (e.g. Cocoa, Java, .NET, etc) and hosts the Library to be tested.
 Communication between the `Client` and `Server` is over HTTP.

 The `Client` and `Server` only transfer scalars of type String, Boolean, Integer, Decimal, and null by value, all other objects are transfered by reference as a Memory Pointer.